 Cheaper student-quality oil paints are perfect to start with, and are ideal for backgrounds.
 But for better results, I prefer using 'artist' ranges – especially if I want vibrant blues, greens and reds.
 These higher quality paints have a better concentration and quality of pigments.

 A limited palette makes life easier.
-If you have leftover paint, use it to tint your blank canvases.
+If you have leftover paint, use it to tint your blank canvases (and make sure you pick one of the best oil paint canvas options, too).

 03. Paint in layers or 'alla prima'